ysyk2021/the-power-of-agile-customer-feedback-incorporating-input-into-product-and-service-design/src/chapter-5-2.md

-Chapter: Enhancing Service Quality and Delivery
+Enhancing Service Quality and Delivery
 ===============================================

 Ensuring high service quality and delivery is essential for businesses aiming to excel in customer satisfaction and loyalty.
 By incorporating agile customer feedback into product and service design, organizations can enhance their service quality and delivery processes.
 This chapter explores various strategies and best practices for improving service quality and delivery through the integration of agile customer feedback.